mbudm/grunt-concat-src/README.md

 # concat-src

-> Parse src attributes and concat into a bundle.js
+> Parse src attributes and concat into a bundle.js.
+Made to modernise the build tools for a legacy project that contains a lot of circa 2010 document.write('<script />')

 ## Getting Started
 This plugin requires Grunt `~0.4.5`